 The Financial Industry Regulatory Authority (FINRA) takes financial abuse of seniors seriously.
 If you or a senior family member have suffered considerable investment losses due to the inappropriate conduct of a financial advisor, you may be able to recover these losses through FINRA arbitration.

-A respected senior financial abuse lawyer at Wolper Law Firm could help you throughout your case.
+A respected senior financial abuse lawyer at Wolper Law Firm, P.A. could help you throughout your case.
 While you focus on figuring out how to get through this difficult time in your life, your lawyer will work diligently to build a compelling case against your financial advisor so the panel of arbitrators have no choice but to decide that restitution is appropriate.

 What Is Senior Financial Abuse?